 What is a medical chart?

 A medical chart is a collection of valuable clinical and legal information about a patient since childbirth.
-This medical documentation is done by a physician, nurse, lab technician or any other member of a patient’s healthcare team.
-It comprises of key clinical data such as demographics, vital signs, diagnoses, medications, treatment plans, progress notes, problems, immunization dates, allergies, radiology images, and laboratory and test results.
+This medical documentation is done by a physician, nurse, lab technician, or any other member of a patient’s healthcare team.
+It comprises key clinical data such as demographics, vital signs, diagnoses, medications, treatment plans, progress notes, problems, immunization dates, allergies, radiology images, and laboratory and test results.
 Therefore, medical charts are otherwise known as patient charts.
 In modern days these types of medical records and charts are maintained electronically.

 Different types of medical chart reviews:

-There are various kinds of medical chart reviews and the reviews are carried out by qualified and skilled experts in the same way.
+There are various kinds of medical chart reviews, and the reviews are carried out by qualified and skilled experts in the same way.
 Before deciding how to do a medical chart review, experts choose the right type of clinical chart review.

 Chart review for medical needs:

 This method of analysis is used by health providers and hospital agencies to hold rates low and assess the appropriateness of treatment.
 Pre-authorizations and concurrent hospitalization evaluations are the most frequent forms of reviews to assess patient needs, often carried out as part of a use control policy.
 Applications for non-urgent programs must be completed before they are submitted for authorization.
 A licensed physician typically reviews claims for facilities that are not provided by a member’s package and those that are not straightforward.
-Simultaneous assessments carried out after the hospitalization of the patient are aimed at assessing the planned duration of stay, evaluating whether medically necessary continuing hospitalization is required, and make sure the right quality of treatment is being provided.
-Medical chart reviews are carried out on both sides from the insurance company and also by the hospitals which are mostly qualified physicians.
+Simultaneous assessments carried out after the hospitalization of the patient are aimed at assessing the planned duration of stay, evaluating whether medically necessary continuing hospitalization is required, and making sure the right quality of treatment is being provided.
+Medical chart reviews are carried out on both sides by the insurance company and also by the hospitals, which are mostly qualified physicians.
 It is mainly done to prevent the payment denial of the concerned individual.

 Chart review for legal purposes: